VSR Demo project: Setting the stage towards variable pulse-length in storage rings

-BESSY VSR is a novel approach to simultaneously create both long and short photon pulses simultaneously for all beam lines through adding higher harmonic superconducting cavities (3rd and 3,5 harmonics) was proposed by HZB back in 2013.
+A novel approach to simultaneously create both long and short photon pulses for all beam lines through adding higher harmonic superconducting cavities (3rd and 3,5 harmonics) was proposed by HZB back in 2013.
 These cavities when combined with the existing 500MHz base cavities in the ring will generate the required RF beating enabling proper bunch compression for half of the buckets while keeping the other half unaltered.
-By making use of pulsepicking echniques each individual user to freely switch between high average flux for X-ray spectroscopy, microscopy and scattering and picosecond pulses up to 500 MHz repetition rate for dynamic studies.
-All these ideas crystallized into the so called BESSY VSR approach (variable pulse-length storage ring) which would be able to maintain the present average brilliance of BESSY II and adds the new capability of user accessible picosecond pulses at high repetition rate.
+By making use of pulsepicking echniques each individual user would be enabled to freely switch between high average flux for X-ray spectroscopy, microscopy and scattering or picosecond pulses up to 500 MHz repetition rate for dynamic studies.
+All these ideas crystallized into the so called BESSY VSR approach (variable pulse-length storage ring) which would be able to maintain the present average brilliance of BESSY II while opening and enhancing new capabilities for user accessible picosecond pulses at high repetition rate.
 This is described in the TDS report for BESSY VSR.